Biosafety Manual

 Training

 Biosafety training is required by a number of biosafety regulations and guidelines.
 All employees and students who work with human materials must have Bloodborne Pathogens Training.
-To schedule training, email ehs-staff@wellesley.edu.
+Click here for specific training information or email ehs-staff@wellesley.edu.

 uparrow